SunJiamei/few-shot-lrp-guided/Readme.md

 This repo implements two few-shot learning models: graph neural net(GNN) and RelationNet.
 The code is based on [CrossDomainFewShot](https://github.com/hytseng0509/CrossDomainFewShot).

 We improve the two models using LRP explanations.
-The pre-trained models are availabel [here](https://drive.google.com/file/d/1tDuo5h0bf55NhuezmKcAEsHkZnYFSksj/view?usp=sharing).
+The pre-trained models are available [here](https://drive.google.com/file/d/1tDuo5h0bf55NhuezmKcAEsHkZnYFSksj/view?usp=sharing).

 ## Prepare Dataset
-The datasets used in this repo include: cars, cub, miniImagenet, places, plantae.
+The datasets used in this repo include cars, cub, miniImagenet, places, plantae.

 These datasets can be downloaded by running